hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/855_sayings_and_utterances.md

 "Everything is fraught with fear: Renunciation alone is fearless.

-"Blessed be even the fraudulent Sâdhus and those who have failed to carry out their vows, inasmuch as they also have witnessed to their ideal and so are in some degree the cause of the success of others!
+"Blessed be even the fraudulent Sādhus and those who have failed to carry out their vows, inasmuch as they also have witnessed to their ideal and so are in some degree the cause of the success of others!